Écoutez la diffusion

 Participants should install Joern (https://docs.joern.io/home/) in advance if possible.

-Suchakra Sharma is Staff Scientist at ShiftLeft Inc. where he builds code analysis tools and and hunts security bugs.
-He completed his Ph.D. in Computer Engineering from Polytechnique Montréal where he worked on eBPF technology and hardware-assisted tracing techniques for OS analysis.
-As part of his research, he also developed one of the first hardware-trace based virtual machine analysis techniques.
-He has delivered talks and trainings at venues such as RSA, USENIX LISA, SCALE, Papers We Love, Tracing Summit, etc. When not playing with computers, he hikes and writes poems.
+Suchakra Sharma is the Chief Scientist at Privado where he helps build code analysis tools for data privacy and data security.
+He completed his Ph.D. in computer engineering from Polytechnique Montréal where he worked on eBPF technology and hardware-assisted tracing techniques for OS analysis.
+For the last six years, Suchakra has been working on enhancing static analysis tooling for fixing security bugs at scale.
+He has delivered talks and trainings at venues such as USENIX LISA, Enigma, SCALE, RSA, BlackHat Arsenal, Papers We Love, NorthSec etc. When not playing with computers, he develops film photographs and writes poems.